chandler767/FusionPanel-OLD/README.md

 # Fusion-Panel
+This is the OLD source code for firmware versions 1.15x and earlier to run the PanelDue 3D printer user interface board.
+Source code for firmware versions 1.16 and later is in the [FusionPanel](https://github.com/chandler767/FusionPanel/) repository.

 This is a modified version of the [PanelDue Firmware](https://github.com/dc42/PanelDue) for the PanelDue 3D printer user interface board and has been modified for use only with the [F400 3D Printer](http://fusion3design.com).

 # Changes